-Included were in-depth analyses of traditional medicine, medieval Spanish medicine (casera), folk medicine and magic, and so-called "modern" medicine.
+Haiti) and Pentecostal Evangelical Protestantism.
+Included were in-depth analysis of traditional medicine, medieval Spanish medicine (casera), folk medicine and magic, and so-called "modern" medicine.
 Deeply interwoven into all of these are attitudes on sexuality, homosexuality, family and gender roles and discrimination.